 Some signs of type 2 diabetes include tiredness, vision troubles such as blurred vision, frequent urination, increased hunger and thirst, wounds healing slowly, and skin infections.

 In some cases, symptoms of type II diabetes can develop very slowly and be hardly noticed.
-Many senior-aged people assume these symptoms to be a part of growing old, such as when their skin cuts and the wounds don’t heal as fast as they used to.
+Many senior-aged people assume these symptoms are part of growing old, such as when their skin cuts and the wounds don’t heal as fast as they used to.
 They may be an indicator of a more serious health problem.

 Diagnosis and Treatment of Type II Diabetes

-- A1C Test – This shows your average glucose levels within the past three months.
-This test can be given at any time during the day.
+- A1C Test: This test shows your average glucose levels over the past three months.
+It can be given at any time during the day.

 - Fasting Plasma Glucose Test – This test necessitates the patient fasting for at least 8 hours.